 EHRI Research (Summary)

 EHRI has identified the Secret Vatican Archives as the most significant archival institution to hold sources relevant to Holocaust research.
-The Secret Vatican Archives hold a group of records on prisoners of war (the fond ufficio informazioni Vaticano, 1939-1947) containing documents of the papacy of Pius XII which is open to the public (http://www.archiviosegretovaticano.va/content/archiviosegretovaticano/en/attivita/ricerca-e-conservazione/progetti/inventariazione/ufficio-informazioni-vaticano--prigionieri-di-guerra--1939-1947-.html).
+It holds the (closed) collections covering the Pontificate of Pius XII (1939-1958) which includes material relating to the history of the Holocaust in all European countries.
+Furthermore, these archives hold a group of records on prisoners of war (the fond Ufficio Informazioni Vaticano, 1939-1947) that are open to the public and contain material on the papacy of Pius XII:

-EHRI has yet to explore the exact number and importance of their holdings.
-Outside of Vatican City, EHRI has found the United States Holocaust Memorial Museum to be the institution which has so far amassed the most considerable amount of sources from, or pertaining to the Vatican Archive Collections, including the records produced by various Apostolic Nuncios and material from the Polish Embassy to the Vatican.
+Outside of Vatican City, EHRI has found the United States Holocaust Memorial Museum to be the institution which has so far amassed the most considerable amount of sources from, or pertaining to the Vatican Archive Collections, including records produced by various Apostolic Nuncios and material from the Polish Embassy to the Vatican.
 The Italian Central Archives of the State (Archivio Centrale dello Stato) hold records of the Italian embassy to Vatican city and other documents.
-The British National Archives in Kew hold the files of the British Embassy to Vatican City, the National Archives in Washington, D.C. keep the records of the U.S. Personal Envoy to Pope Pius XII, and the London-based Sikorski Institute holds sources produced by the Polish Government-in-Exile.
-Furthermore, the Hungarian National Archives in Budapest hold a collection of records from the Hungarian Embassy to the Holy See.
+The British National Archives in Kew hold the files of the British Embassy to Vatican City, the National Archives in Washington, D.C. keep the records of the U.S. Personal Envoy to Pope Pius XII, and the London-based Sikorski Institute holds sources produced by the Polish government-in-exile.
+Furthermore, the Hungarian National Archives (Magyar Nemzeti Levéltár Országos Levéltára) in Budapest hold a collection of records from the Hungarian Embassy to the Holy See.